IPO Details · Nasdaq:SPCX

 • Class B common stock — retained by insiders.
 Ten votes per share.
 Not publicly traded.

 The combined arithmetic guarantees insider control.
-Even if SpaceX raised the full $75 billion at $1.75 trillion — diluting outside Class A holders to roughly the mid-single-digit percent — Class B holders led by Elon Musk retain a majority of the total voting power.
+Even with the full $75 billion raised at $1.77 trillion — diluting outside Class A holders to roughly the mid-single-digit percent — Elon Musk retains approximately 82.4% of the total voting power after the IPO through his Class B stake, while still owning close to half of the company on an economic basis.
 The S-1 also describes a sunset condition that converts Class B to Class A on the earlier of the founder's death, certain incapacity events, or a transfer outside a permitted holder.

 Notable Class A and B holders disclosed in the principal stockholders section include: